releaseworks/academy-code-examples/learn-amazon-eks/helm.md

 ./get_helm.sh
 ```

+Navigate to the helm directory in this repository at `academy-code-examples/learn-amazon-eks/helm/`

 To install our chart go to the helm example folder and run:
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami helm install wordpress -f values.yaml bitnami/wordpress
 ```

-To change the username and password edit the values.yaml file and change the `wordpressUsername` and `wordpressPassword` values.
+To upgrade our application change the image tag to `5.4.1-debian-10-r0`.
 A full list of the configurable values is available in the [bitnami wordpress chart repository.](https://github.com/bitnami/charts/tree/master/bitnami/wordpress)

-Navigate to the helm directory in this repository at `academy-code-examples/learn-amazon-eks/helm/`

 To update our installed application we can run
 ```